Óengus of Tallaght: Dating the calendar

 The precise date of the original composition has proved difficult to ascertain.
 The usual method of determining a terminus post quem has been to argue from the careers of saints and kings referred to in the text, many of whom remain obscure.
 The terminus ante quem is a different game.
 In view of the selective nature of the Félire, arguments from silence have little to recommend it, at least in individual cases.
 What would have been instructive, the year of Óengus's death, is unknown, but his education by Máel Ruain (d.
 792) must at least mean that he did not outlive the 9th century.

 The one thing that is usually accepted is that it was written no earlier than 797, when one of the rulers described in the prologue as having deceased, Donnchad mac Domnaill, king of Tara, died.
 Rudolf Thurneysen postulated a date before 808 on grounds that the reference to the death of Bran Ardchenn mac Muiredaig (d. probably 795), king of Leinster, should be attributed to political sympathies in the reign of his successor Fínsnechta mac Cellaig (d.
 808).

 Ó Riain, however, has rejected the traditional date (797 x 808) in favour of a later range, between 828 and 833, while more recently, Dumville has cast doubt on Ó Riain's conclusions and dating methods.
 First, Ó Riain argues that such sympathies as Thurneysen refers to are pertinent only to the next kings in the royal line, Cellach mac Brain (r.
 829–834) and Conchobar mac Donnchada (r.
 819–833), sons of Bran and Donnchad respectively.
 Dumville objects that this political argument glosses over the probability that while Bran and Donnchad gave way to overlords from rival dynasties, they were nevertheless succeeded by members of their family in their own tuatha or mórthuatha.
-The inclusion of these kings in the prologue therefore offers no good reason to move up the terminus ante quem.
+The inclusion of these kings in the prologue, therefore, offers no good reason to move up the terminus ante quem.
 Second, Ó Riain sees reason to identify the saints Airerán (11 August), Modímóc (10 December) and Flann (14 January) with Airfhinnán (d.
 803), abbot of Tallaght, Dímmán of Araid (d.
 811) and Flann mac Fairchellaig (d.
 825), abbot of Lismore.
-Dumville, however, points out a number of weaknesses and concludes with Stokes "that no saint or other person who certainly died in the ninth century is mentioned."
-Third, having identified a number of saints in the Martyrology of Tallaght, the primary model for the Félire, he proposes obits extending to that of St Teimnén or St Temnán of Linn Duachaill, who died in 828.
+Dumville, however, points out several weaknesses and concludes with Stokes "that no saint or other person who certainly died in the ninth century is mentioned."
+Third, having identified a number of saints in the Martyrology of Tallaght, the primary model for the Félire, he proposes obits extending to that of Teimnén or Temnán of Linn Duachaill, who died in 828.
 In Dumville's view, the evidence is ambiguous, since the relationship of the extant copies of the Martyrology of Tallaght to the lost original which served as the source for the Félire is yet unclear.
 Liam Breatnach has also supported Thurneysen's date.